 About 15 years ago, I taught a strengths class to a group of skeptical managers.
 One manager particularly despised being in the "fluffy strengths class."
 Over the next two days, he repeatedly hummed the words to a 1975 song titled, "Feelings."
 The opening line?
 "Feelings, nothing more than feelings."
 It was difficult for him to accept the science and the practicality of CliftonStrengths.

 There are hundreds of personality instruments on the market today.
 Some of these are "fluffy" in nature; they have little science and hard research to back up their claims.
 In contrast, there is concrete empirical research to make the case that CliftonStrengths, combined with some form of strengths development, can be linked to performance outcomes.

-Gallup conducted its first Strengths Meta-Analysis in 2015, and updated that meta-analysis in 2018.
-This study provides both research and practical information.
+Gallup conducted its first strengths meta-analysis in 2015, and released another meta-analysis in 2018.
+These studies provide both research and practical information.
 The results assist strengths coaches by giving them the opportunity to speak confidently to the relationship between strengths-based development and performance at the individual and workgroup levels.

 Meta-analysis is a statistical technique that is used to combine the results of many studies to reach stronger conclusions than could be reached with an individual study.
 The benefits of a meta-analysis over an individual study are many:

 - It is able to correct for sampling errors, measurement errors and range restriction.

 - The consistency of Gallup's instrument shows strong generalizability -- the ability to predict individual and business outcomes -- across many settings (i.e., organizations, industries, countries).